 Satoshi Yoneyama vs. Tetsuhiro Kuroda.
 Nothing like what you see from today's Kuroda; it was very submission oriented.
 Nothing spectacular, but better than expected and decent enough.
 5:07 shown.
 Okay

-Shoichi Funaki vs. Victor Krueger.
-Funaki used his speed and quickness to combat Krueger's huge size advantage.
+Shoichi Funaki vs. Victor Kruger.
+Funaki used his speed and quickness to combat Kruger's huge size advantage.
 The match was good while it lasted because Funaki can really go when he wants to and Victor wasn't afraid to let Funaki make him look foolish.
 Unfortunately for the match quality though, the point of the match was to put Victor over strong so once he caught up to Funaki it was all she wrote.
 5:07 shown.
 Good for what it was

 Carl Greco vs. Katsumi Usuda.
 '80's U.W.F style mat match.
 Technique was good, but since the style had evolved by this point and these guys aren't exactly Takada & Yamazaki, it wasn't that exciting.
 9:13 shown.
 Decent